vinyll/anywhere/README.md

 # Anywhere JS demo

-This is the demo branch of the [Anywhere lib](https://github.com/vinyll/anywhere/).
+This is the demo branch of the [Anywhere lib](https://github.com/vinyll/anywhere/) written in JavaScript.

 If you want to get this demo just run: